 Lipa cave stalactites and stalagmites

-• Several large halls
+• Several large chambers

 Lipa cave halls